This Install Guide is for JMRI versions 3 and later -

 You may choose to have the installer make a backup of the existing files, and provide a location on disk for this set.

-In some circumstances, the removal of version 2.5.1 or earlier is not successful:
+3. In some circumstances, the removal of JMRI version 2.5.1 or earlier might fail, resulting in a message Uninstaller failed

 In such cases, it is necessary to download and run the following file and then re-run the installer: